turbot/steampipe-plugin-scaleway/docs/tables/scaleway_kubernetes_cluster.md

 # Table: scaleway_kubernetes_cluster

-A Scaleway Kubernetes is a public cloud managed kubernetes available in Scaleway.
+A Scaleway Kubernetes is a public cloud managed Kubernetes available in Scaleway.

 ## Examples